kkwoker/kkwoker.io/src/scribbles/2019-11-23-review-voyage-in-the-dark.md

 draft: false
 ---

-This 1943 novel by Jean Rhys is an interesting one.
-It mainly uses the stream of consciousness mode to deliver the thoughts and dream-like ideas of the main character, Anna Morgan.
+Voyage in the Dark is a 1943 Modernist novel written by Jean Rhys, and uses the stream of consciousness mode to deliver thoughts and dream-like visions of the main character.
 The novel draws cultural, racial, feminist ideas as well.
 The main novel that Rhys is most famous for, and the best example of a stream of consciousness is probably "The Wild Sargasso Sea", but I haven't read that one yet.